score-spec/docs/content/en/docs/Reference/score-cli/errors.md

 weight: 9
 draft: true
 description: >
-  Overview and description for common errors in the Platform CLI.
+  Overview and description for common errors in the Score implementation (CLI).
 ---

 ## Workload does not have any containers